Synthetixio/sdk-playground/README.md

 # SDK Playground

-This is a sample repository with some ideas using the [Python SDK](https://github.com/Synthetixio/python-sdk).
+This repository contains a suite of tests, scripts, and notebook templates to get started using the Synthetix [Python SDK](https://github.com/Synthetixio/python-sdk) and interacting with the protocol.
+Visit [tests](tests/README.md) for more information on testing contracts and creating test environments.

 ## Getting Started